The Purim Story

 We learn that as Esther approached the king, God indicated new information essential for her success: the removal of His Shechina was due to the Jews’ idolatry, and their punishment was being directed by someone other than just Haman, i.e., the king.
 Now Esther was ready to devise a plan.

 Esther enters to the see the king, uncalled, risking her death.
-Rabbi Yochanan said three ministering angels were prepared for her at that moment: 1) her neck was lifted; 2) a thread of kindness was upon her, and 3) the king’s scepter extended to her.
+Rabbi Yochanan said three ministering angels were prepared for her at that moment for three tasks: 1) her neck was lifted; 2) a thread of kindness was upon her, and 3) the king’s scepter extended to her.
 Esther was in day three of her fast and praying, and was drained physically and emotionally.
 Either Esther transmitted these events, which transpired in the king’s chambers, then they traveled down through the generations, or, the Rabbis concluded these events must have occurred.
 In either case, what do we learn?

 By the mention of “ministering angels”, we learn two things; 1) that God intervened, and 2) if He had not done so, disaster would strike.
 We learn that it was essential that Esther possess the physical strength to approach the king.
 Thus, her neck or head was lifted through Divine help so she might address the king.
-We may also add that it was essential that her composure was not lacking, as a king may not pay heed to one disheveled.
+We may also add that it was essential that her composure was not lacking, as a king may not pay heed to one who is disheveled.
 One’s head in a drooped state is not becoming, so the angels lifted her head high.
 Number two: It was essential that Esther find favor in the king’s eyes, even though already his wife.
-It appears that her status as queen do not ensure the king’s favor.
+It appears that her status as queen did not ensure the king’s favor.
 His attention to his desires overshadowed his attention to Esther.
 Therefore, a renewed attraction was necessary at this point.
 Number three, when the king extended his scepter to be touched by those entering his chamber, Esther could not reach it, perhaps again out of weakness.
 So the angels assisted her here as well.
 God intervened in all three areas of need; Esther’s composure, the king’s feelings towards her, and politics, i.e., touching the scepter.
 Esther placed her life on the line, and God stepped in, sustaining Esther with a polished presentation before the king.
 We learn that the greatest plans still require God’s assistance, and also, that God assists those who work in line with the Torah’s philosophy, i.e., risking life to save the nation.

 How did Esther orchestrate her plan?
 Esther invited the king and Haman to a private party.
 Once there, the king asked what her request was, and up to half the kingdom would be awarded to her.
 She responded by requesting that both the king and Haman attend yet another party.
 What was Esther doing?
 Why didn’t she speak up now, informing the king that Haman planned to annihilate her people?
 A Rabbi taught that Esther used her honed psychological knowledge to devise her plan.
 She felt, that had she directly accused Haman, the king’s appointed officer, she would not necessarily meet with success; the salvation of the Jews.
 She planned to create suspicion in the king’s mind, as the Talmud states.
 The king thought, “Perhaps Haman is invited to this private party of three, as Esther and Haman are plotting against me.
 Is there no one who loves me who would not be silent in this matter?”
 That night the king could not sleep, and for good reason: Esther successfully aroused the king’s suspicion.
 The king called for the Book of Remembrance to be read, “Perhaps I have not properly rewarded those who love me, and they do not wish to inform me.”
 It was found that Mordechai’s previous favor of saving the king’s life went unrewarded.
+Perhaps finding this record too was providential.

 It was precisely at this moment, in the middle of the night, that Haman approached the king’s courtyard.
 His approach in the middle of the night exposed his haste and desperation to hang Mordechai.
 The king just finished reading of Mordechai’s kindness to him, and Haman wants to kill this loyal officer!
 Esther’s plan is seen to be taking effect.
 She successfully drove the king to ponder Haman’s business.
-While in this state of suspecting Haman, God orchestrates Haman’s arrival.
+While in this state of suspecting Haman, God orchestrates Haman’s time of arrival.
 Be mindful too, that Mordechai only made it into the Book of Remembrance, as he was “fortunate” enough to be passing by, precisely when the two assassins were discussing their plot.
 We begin to appreciate that these events are not coincidences, but God’s hand at work.
 Since the king was still concerned if he never rewarded someone, and now learned that Mordechai went unpaid for saving his life, he ordered Haman to parade Mordechai around town on the king’s horse in royal garb.

 The underlying message here is that the king is no longer thrilled with Haman.
 He questioned Haman on how one deserving of the king’s honor should be treated.
 Haman (thinking the king referred to him) exposed his desire for the crown – literally – by suggesting such an individual be paraded around on the king’s horse in royal garb, wearing the king’s crown.
 Hearing this, the king observed Haman as simply out for himself, and not truly loyal.
 However, “loyalty” was the very issue the king was bothered by, meaning, who did he not recognize, and could possibly be withholding helpful information.
-This commanding of Haman to parade Mordechai through the streets is clearly the king’s way of degrading Haman.
+This commanding of Haman — and not another — to parade Mordechai through the streets, is clearly the king’s way of degrading Haman.
 Perhaps this is significance enough to make it into the Megilla, as it precipitates Haman’s downfall.
 Here, the king first develops ill feelings towards Haman.

 The Second Party